-- a) Narrow definition of higher education and limited types of higher education institutions - the Act only recognized two types of higher education institutions (i.e. colleges and universities) and excluded a range other types of higher education and higher education institutions; - b) It excluded colleges such as those under the Teaching Council of Zambia and those established by other laws from the purview of the Authority; - c) It did not provide for accreditation of professional training programmes;

-- d) It did not address overlaps with professional bodies in learning programme accreditation; - e) It did not provide for maintenance of database of students in higher education; - f) It did not provide for classification of higher education institutions; and - g) It did not provide for annual institutional audits.
+- a) Narrow definition of higher education and limited types of higher education institutions the Act only recognized two types of higher education institutions (i.e. colleges and universities) and excluded a range of other types of higher education and higher education institutions like technical universities, university colleges, technical university colleges, institutes and institution for the specialised training of professionals in a specified field; - b) It excluded HEIs regulated by other statutory bodies such as those under the Teaching Council of Zambia, NMCZ, HPCZ and those established by other statutes like NIPA, Chalimbana Local Government Training Institute from the purview of the Authority; - c) It did not provide for accreditation of professional training programmes; - d) It did not address overlaps with professional bodies in learning programme accreditation: - e) It did not provide for maintenance of database of students in higher education; - f) It did not provide for classification of higher education institutions; and - g) It did not provide for annual institutional audits for HEIs.

-In order to address these gaps the Higher Education Act was amended through enactment of the Higher Education (Amendment) Act No. 23 of 2021.
+In order to address these gaps, the Higher Education Act was amended by enactment of the Higher Education (Amendment) Act No. 23 of 2021.